260 Remington vs. 6.5 Creedmoor: Which Is Better for the Average Shooter?

 This is one area where the 6.5 Creedmoor begins to stand out.

-Many brands manufacture 6.5 Creedmoor, such as Hornady, Sellier & Bellot, Winchester, Browning, and Aguila.
+But because so many brands manufacture 6.5 Creedmoor, such as Hornady, Sellier & Bellot, Winchester, Browning, and Aguila, it's relatively easy to find.

-The .260 Rem is different.
-Not as many companies manufacture ammo in this caliber, so it's much more difficult to find.
+The .260 Rem is quite different.
+Not as many companies manufacture it, so it's much more difficult to find.

-However, once you find it, it's similarly priced to 6.5 Creedmoor.
+However, once you do find it, it's similarly priced to 6.5 Creedmoor.

-If you're looking to save money, I suggest buying bulk 6.5 Creedmoor ammo because most companies offer steeper discounts when you buy in bulk.
+If you're looking to save money, I suggest buying bulk 6.5 Creedmoor ammo.
+Most companies offer steeper discounts when you buy in bulk.

-The 6.5 Creedmoor wins because of the availability of the factory ammunition at a similar price.
+The 6.5 Creedmoor wins this section due to the wider availability of factory ammunition.

 Rifle Cost & Availability

-The cost for rifles chambered in both calibers will be about the same.
+The cost for rifles chambered for both rounds will be about the same.

-For instance, a Savage Arms 110 Engage Hunter XP Rifle chambered in .260 Remington will cost about $540, and the same hunting rifles chambered in 6.5 Creedmoor will cost about $580.
+For instance, a Savage Arms 110 Engage Hunter XP Rifle chambered in .260 Remington costs about $540.
+The same hunting rifles chambered in 6.5 Creedmoor cost about $580 (at the time of writing).

 However, most bolt-action rifles chambered in 260 Rem are out of stock.
-So though the prices are similar, very few guns are available compared to rifles chambered in 6.5 Creedmoor.
+Although the prices are similar, very few guns are available compared to rifles chambered in 6.5 Creedmoor.

-You can get around this by getting a custom gun made, but that comes at a custom price, which is always much higher than a factory rifle.
+You can get around this by getting a custom gun – but that comes at a custom price, which is always much higher than a factory rifle.

 The winner is the 6.5 Creedmoor because of the abundance of rifles available.